 Commissioner Gibson brings to the LACC rich experience in Accounting, Auditing, Management and Finance.
 He has been in the private sector, both in the Untied State and Liberia for little over twenty (20) years.
 Prior to his incumbency at the LACC, he worked in the public sector as senior auditor at the General Auditing Office, now the General Auditing Commission.
 At the LACC, he had oversight responsibility for Administration from 2014 -2017, he served as Oversight Commissioner for Enforcement and Investigation from 2017 to 2019.
 At the same time he served as Officer in Charge (OIC) from March to December 2019.
 He is now serving as Oversight Commissioner for Administration.
 Commissioner Gibson holds a BBA degree from the University of Liberia, with emphasis in Accounting and Management.
 He earned a MBA degree from the St. Mary’s University in the USA with emphasis in Finance.
 He is a certified Financial Planner.
 He has oversight responsibility for Enforcement.

-Before taking up this new assignment at the LACC, she served as a Consultant at the Roberts International Airport, where she performed a Walkthrough of the airport’s Human Resource Department; obtained, assessed and documented existing policies and procedures for compliance with best practices; identified gaps in policies and procedures; and wrote a comprehensive report of findings, and made appropriate recommendations for addressing deficiencies.
+Before taking up this new assignment at the LACC, she served as a Consultant at the Roberts International Airport, where she performed an assessment of the Human Resource Department; on the existing policies and procedures for compliance with best practices and wrote a comprehensive report of findings, and made appropriate recommendations for addressing deficiencies.

 Commissioner Dolo holds a BBA degree in Finance from the University Du Benin in Togo and MA in Health Services Administration from the St. Mary’s University in the United States.
 She has oversight responsibility for the Education and Prevention Division.